[1] 1 2 3 4 5 6 7 8 9 10

 - Can

-vectors be coerced intonumeric
+charactervectors be coerced intonumericvectors?

-<- c(742, "Evergreen", "Terrace")
+simp_vec <- c(742, "Evergreen", "Terrace")

-[1] "742" "Evergreen" "Terrace"
+simp_vec[1] "742" "Evergreen" "Terrace"

-[1] 742 NA NA
+as.numeric(simp_vec)[1] 742 NA NA

 Subsetting Vectors